 Having a fancy and glamorous wedding bash is great.
 But is it really worth being in debt for?
 Will it make sense for me to start my matrimonial journey hiding away when angry creditors come calling?
 How about saving all the money I would have used to throw that wedding bash for my future kids’ education or something?
 Or maybe investing it?
 Which is more important- the wedding or the marriage?

 OK, my colleague just bought the latest Peruvian weave and my eye is chooking and I am longer throating for it.
 But at the same time, my rent is due.
 Please my people, advise me.
 What should I do?
 Shebi I should just buy the weave?
 My landlord will allow me owe him till next year- he’s a nice guy.
 I know I would have to figure out how to pay the enormous rent next year but I will cross that bridge when I get there…

 Or when faced with a rude shop attendant that totally lacks basic customer service skills, what should I do?
 Shout and hurl insults at her?
 And then she would probably serve me with her own verbal venom and we would both get down and dirty with fists flying… Would I leave with my dignity intact?
 Or would I regret not choosing the “a soft answer turns away wrath” route?

 We make choices every day and the options available are a mix of the urgent and the important, the necessary and the unnecessary, the useful and the useless… It’s just like sieving flour for baking.
-The aim is so separate what’s needed (the flour) from what’s not needed (the shaft).
+The aim is so separate what’s needed (the flour) from what’s not needed (the stones).
 We all have a mental sieve which works just fine in separating the urgent/important, useful/useless and necessary/unnecessary.
 I think the problem is that sometimes we tend to choose the urgent over the important, we overlook the useful and settle for the useless or we busy ourselves with the unnecessary and become too drained to attend to the necessary…

 So, I ask you- What are you focusing on?